Above: The People's Bank of China, PBoC. When Chinese level of income increases, the traditional humbleness disappears. Photo gallery below.

 CHINESE FLEXIBILITY CAN DEPEND ON NATIONALITY

-I had a workshop with group of business Beijingers.
+I had a workshop with a group of business Beijingers.
 They had lived and studied abroad, moved back and were now in leading business positions here in Beijing.
 This is the Chinese view of Americans, Overseas Chinese, H.K. and Taiwan, Germans, French, British, Japanese, Russians, Indians, Africans, and Finns, very unscientific, of course, but based on their experiences, a useful indication.

 What Chinese think of Americans?